 This is not just a selfish thing in case you need them to help you one day.
 Good networking works both ways.
 And continued contact can lead to mutually beneficial lifelong relationships.

-But first do a check-in with yourself!
+But first check-in with yourself!

 Even though this is about how to QUIT a job, it always pays to check in with yourself when making a major move.
 Keep on top of how you’re feeling.
 And check in to see where emotions may be taking the lead ahead of other things that might matter more in the long run.